manabuo/machine-learning-using-tensorflow/logistic_regression.md

 In further explanations are going to follow the same structure as it can be seen in the graph above, therefore we will first define of inputs.

 #### Inputs
-Lines tha define input section of the graph are as follows:
+Lines that define input section of the graph are as follows:
 ```python
 # Define inputs to the model
 with tf.variable_scope('inputs'):